eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 it---or otherwise generate external-facing evidence of it---it didn't happen.
 I have built so many things in the dark, little experiments or software projects or essays that never saw the light of day.
 I want to put more things out.
-If it doesn't merit and entire blog post, then at least a tweet.
+If it doesn't merit an entire blog post, then at least a tweet.

 # Your Books